dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

   --reflective    Set compiler flags, so that the Loader Nim binary can be reflectively loaded --debug    Compiles the binary in debug mode
   --x86    Compiles an x86 binary
-  --wow64    (Compiles a x86 binary that can be by x64 CPUs) --large    use this for large payloads (bigger than 5MB) as you will get an error "interpretation requires too many iterations" without it
+  --wow64    (Compiles a x86 binary that can be used by x64 CPUs) --large    use this for large payloads (bigger than 5MB) as you will get an error "interpretation requires too many iterations" without it
   --noDInvoke    Don't use DInvoke - some older Windows OS Versions may crash when DInvoke is in use, e.g. Windows Server 2012.
 If you get "SIGSEGV: iilegal storage access.
 (Attempt to read from nil?)" try to use this option.
   --verbose    Prints output to the console (for troubleshooting purposes) --psout    Powershell Output format, reflectively loading the packed binary
-    --psobfs    Pre-obfuscated Powershell Template with Invoke-obfuscation
+    --psobfs    Pre-obfuscated Powershell Template with Invoke-obfuscation.
-    --pslyrics    Add Lyrics as comments to avoid some more detections --service    Create a Service binary or DLL, which can be used for Lateral Movement or Persistence
+    --pslyrics    Add Lyrics as comments to avoid some more detections --sourceonly    Dont compile but just create the source code and compile command --RWX    Use RWX memory permissions for Shellcode and PE-Loading (instead of default RX) --service    Create a Service binary or DLL, which can be used for Lateral Movement or Persistence

 [Payload retrieval options]